codmpm/node-red-contrib-loxone/README.md

 * **Webservice**: Send direct webservice calls through the existing websocket, see the [webservice documenation](https://www.loxone.com/enen/kb/web-services/).
 Please use URI's in form of `jdev/sps/io/foo` (no leading `/`), simply replace `dev/` from the documentation with `jdev/`.
 The returned value will be in `msg.payload`.
+* **Stream-In**: Receive all (!) occuring events from a selected room and/or category.
+Could be handy to put every temperature (e.g.) into a database or something - see the node for more info.
 * **Online**: Emit's `true`/`false` for the state of the connection to the selected miniserver.
 Be careful as every failed connection attempt sends a `false` over and over again till a connection could be established.
 * **Keepalive**: outputs the current time (in ms) from the keepalive request done by the underlying library (node-lox-ws-api)